 - In the page titled “The Community Collection” you will find more detailed information about the collection itself and the circumstances behind its creation.
 Perhaps more important, however, is the pattern of information in each entry, how to detect what is “real” from what is fiction, and ultimately what each piece contributes to the overall narrative.

 In the end, I suppose, the thing that gives me greatest pleasure is the search, not only for information about Gabriel Spat, for example.
-But also for giving more meaning to this wonderful work of art; of giving names and faces to the anonymous family recorded in the work itself—people unlikely to ever be known, otherwise; and to add both depth and breadth to Agincourt’s history and its multiple connections with the outside world.
+But also for giving more meaning to this wonderful work of art; of giving names and faces to the anonymous family recorded in the work itself—people unlikely to ever be known, otherwise; and to add both depth and breadth to Agincourt’s history and its multiple and varied connections with the outside world.